oVirt/ovirt-site/source/event/workshop/workshop-november-2011.html.md

 __TOC__

-Here is an overview of the [Workshop November 2011 - Schedule](Workshop November 2011 - Schedule):
+Here is an overview of the [Workshop November 2011 - schedule](Workshop November 2011 - schedule):

 ## Tuesday 01 November